Interviews

 13. Down time or dance party: DOWN TIME, DOWN TIME, DOWN TIME (did I mention I have children?)

-14. Dream vacation: WARM PLACE, WATER TO LOOK AT, BOOKS TO READ, FRESH SEAFOOD AND FRESH VEGETABLES AND FRESH BREAD, COMFY BED w/ GREAT PILLOWS
+14. Dream vacation: WARM PLACE, WATER TO LOOK AT, BOOKS TO READ, FRESH SEAFOOD AND FRESH VEGETABLES AND FRESH BREAD, COMFY BED w/ GREAT PILLOWSThank you so much for having me, Becky! -

 Starting Monday, August 18, Mary Waibel is hosting His Royal Hotness (aka Prince Week) over on Waibel’s World.
 I’m going to introduce two of my princely characters from THE STORYSPINNER, complete with pictures on Thursday!!
 Until then, here’s a mash-up of some awesome princely things: